roadwarriorslive/Pipulate/README.rst

 complicated.

 ****************************************
-Giving function data from entire row as an argument
+Giving Python function entire row of Google Sheet as input
 ****************************************

 While the above example is powerful, it's not nearly as powerful as feeding TWO